Organizer of Hong Kong mass protests disbands in latest blow to democracy movement | Politics

 Organizer of Hong Kong mass protests disbands in latest blow to democracy movement

-Civil Human Rights Front (CHRF), the pro-democracy group that organizes Hong Kong's annual July 1 rally and galvanized millions to take part in street protests in 2019, has disbanded, in the latest blow to the opposition movement.
+Civil Human Rights Front (CHRF), the pro-democracy group that organizes Hong Kong's annual July 1 rally and galvanized millions to take part in street protests in 2019, said it has disbanded, in the latest blow to the opposition movement.
+The group was established in 2002 with an aim to provide a platform for different organizations to promote the development of human rights and civil society in Hong Kong.

 - Country: